oliver-tressler/Cody-Toolkit/cody.frontend/cody.core/README.md

 -   Credential Files still need to be created manually.
 A wizard will be provided in future versions.
 -   The backend server is not yet included in the extension to reduce bundle size.
 -   Organization Service expiration is currently not communicated to the user.
+-   Since there always is just one backend instance, the output logs will be forwarded to the VS Code instance that started the process

 ## Release Notes